tinkerator/otp/README.md

   application, you would not normally show the 16 character base32 encoded secret like this.
 However, this secret or a copy of the QR code can be used to backup your OTP setup.
-The QR code and the secret will remain constant for unless you restart the `main` program.
-That is, they don't change if you refresh the page.
+The QR code and the secret will remain constant until you restart the `main` program.
+That is, the QR code doesn't change if you refresh the page.

 - shows three OTP codes one for each of the 30 seconds prior to, including, and just after the current time.
 If you refresh the page,